-• Where appropriate, a 'natural consequence' will be implemented as part of a restorative process.

-- If a pupil's behaviour is so disruptive, they may receive an immediate serious warning.
+- Where appropriate, a 'natural consequence' will be implemented as part of a restorative process. - If a pupil's behaviour is so disruptive, they may receive an immediate serious warning.
 This will be at the discretion of the deputy headteacher and/or the headteacher. - Cases of aggression and/or physical harm will be reviewed individually and may result in an immediate 'serious warning'.
 If a 'serious warning' is deemed appropriate, parents will be informed.

 Serious warning KS4 pupils who are allowed off-site lunch privileges will lose this privilege for 5 days

 3 serious warnings One day suspension

 4 serious warnings Phone call to parents

 5 serious warnings Pupil, parents & deputy/head meeting

 6 serious warnings Two day suspension

 7 serious warnings Four day suspension

 8 serious warnings Five day suspension

 9 serious warnings Permanent exclusion, unless there are exceptional circumstances

+Telephone call or face-to-face meeting with parents before returning to

-Telephone call or face-to-face meeting with parents before returning to school
+\ Telephone call or face-to-face meeting with parents before returning to school

-• In some cases, an 'In-school Nurturing Session' may be appropriate.
+- In some cases, an 'In-school Nurturing Session' may be appropriate.
 The pupil remains in school but away from the classroom.
 Parents will be informed.
-This strategy will be employed at the headteacher's discretion in limited circumstances.
+This strategy will be employed at the headteacher's discretion in limited circumstances. - 'Reflections' are wiped at the end of each half term.
+'Serious Warnings' are cumulative throughout the school year.